With nutrition, there can be health. With health there can be enterprise and education.

 Through the school feeding programme, we aim to reduce the number of children that are engaged in child labour, stabilise school attendance, and ensure children are eat at least one meal a day.
 Children work in the fields in return for food, in some cases, children eat 1 meal in 3 days during hungry season.
 Attendance would drop from approx 400 to 60, as children would be forced to work in fields to help feed their family, being paid for a days labour with a bowl of maize.
 Their education suffers, as well as nutrition and health.

 Love Support Unite has helped the community to secure 10 acres of farm land, trained its teachers in permaculture and provided the first year of seeds and farm inputs.
 The school is now feeding an average of 400 meals per day.
 That’s 65,060 meals to date.
+Since October 2020 the school manages this program.

 - 65.060 meals served